-At the beginning of the academic year there is a first-year student orientation program with several engagement activities, and throughout the year there are special events for students such as Homecoming, Winter Fest, Taste of Forest City/Club & Organizational Fair, Warrior Cup, Rake-A-Thon, De-Stress Days, speaker series, Pizza with the Prez., SEAL Awards Talent and Leadership event, Taste of the World International Food Fest and late-night breakfast for all students during finals week...Waldorf University strives to encourage the students to be engaged in a well-rounded group of activities in addition to their academics.
+We have a tradition of providing a full encompassing activity for our students to deter the use of drug and alcohol on our campus.
+At the beginning of the academic year there is a first-year student orientation program with several engagement activities, and throughout the year there are special events for students such as Homecoming Week/Warrior Cup, Winter Fest, Club & Student Organizational Fair, Warrior Cup, Skate w/The Warriors Ice Skating, Rake-A-Thon, De-Stress Days, speaker series, Pizza with the Prez., SEAL Awards Talent and Leadership event, Taste of the World International Food Fest and late-night breakfast for all students during finals week...Waldorf University strives to encourage the students to be engaged in a well-rounded group of activities in addition to their academics.
 The University has around 80-85% of the students involved in co-curricular activities, fine arts, wind symphony, Waldorf University Choir, Sangkor, Theater/Drama, intercollegiate athletics, clubs, organizations, campus employment and intramural athletics.